Misc

 Mississippi River Pool 14

-The water level is stable near 5.4 feet at Fulton, 9.7 feet at Camanche and 4.7 feet at LeClaire.
+The water level is steady at 4.6 feet at Fulton, 9.3 feet at Camanche and 4.2 feet at LeClaire.
 The water is clear.
-Water temperature is 70 degrees.
+Water temperature is 77 degrees.
 Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
 Bluegill - Excellent: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
 Channel Catfish - Excellent: Try stink baits in moderate current in 2-8 feet of water.
 Move often if you do not find fish.
 Floating nightcrawlers along rock lines can produce some nice channel cats.
 Freshwater Drum - Excellent: Worm rig with egg sinker fished along shore in moderate current will catch this consistent biter.
 Largemouth Bass - Excellent: Find weedlines that remain after the flood recedes; throw frog lures or spinnerbaits.
 Northern Pike - Fair.
 Smallmouth Bass - Excellent: Use spinners or jigs next to rock lines.
 White Bass - Excellent: Try flashy spinners or small white jigs along shorelines near the tailwater.

 Mississippi River Pool 15